rahulp-logicrays/testdocs/docs/Knowledge_Base/uninstall-extension.rst

     Now open a Mysql mangement such as :guilabel:`PHPMyAdmin`

-    Open your database and find the table with the prefix: ``logicrays_Callforprice``
+    Open your database and find the table with the prefix: ``logicrays_callforprice``

-    Delete all database tables associated with ``logicrays_Callforprice`` see below image.
+    Delete all database tables associated with ``logicrays_callforprice`` see below image.

     .. image:: img/phpmyadmin.png